berceanu/hpc-europa3-application/index.md

 electron bunch distribution.
 Our objective is to extend this work to the 2D case, allowing one to reconstruct the 2D emittance and spatial bunch profile.
-This would require an angularly-resolved measurement of the betatron emission spectrum and electron energy spectrum, as well as large scale numerical modelling using the PIC method.
+This would require an angularly-resolved measurement of the betatron emission spectrum and electron energy spectrum, as well as numerical modelling using the PIC method.

 A preliminary experimental setup is shown in the attached image.
 The laser beam